-The Company does not anticipate that any dividends will be declared on its Common Stock in the immediate future.
+The Company does not anticipate that, after the Offerings, any dividends will be declared on the Class A Common Stock in the immediate future.
 The Company intends from time to time to re-evaluate this policy based on its net income and its alternative uses for retained earnings, if any.
-Any future declaration of dividends will be subject to the discretion of the Board of Directors of the Company and subject to certain limitations under the General Corporation Law of the State of Delaware (the "DGCL").
+Any future declaration of dividends, however, will be subject to the discretion of the Board of Directors of the Company and subject to certain limitations under the General Corporation Law of the State of Delaware (the "DGCL").
 The timing, amount and form of dividends, if any, will depend, among other things, on the Company's results of operations, financial condition, cash requirements and other factors deemed relevant by the Board of Directors of the Company.
 It is anticipated that any dividends, if declared, will be paid in U.S. dollars.
 The Company, as a holding company, will be dependent on the earnings and cash flow of, and dividends and distributions from, the Subsidiaries to pay any cash dividends or distributions on the Class A Common Stock that may be authorized by the Board of Directors of the Company.
 See "Certain United States Tax Consequences to Non-United States Holders."
 Holders of Class A Common Stock and holders of Class B Common Stock will share equally in any dividends declared by the Board of Directors.
-See "Risk Factors--Absence of Dividends," "--Reliance on Operations of and Dividends and Distributions from Subsidiaries" and "Description of Capital Stock--Common Stock--Dividends" and "--Preferred Stock."
+See "Description of Capital Stock--Common Stock--Dividends" and "--Preferred Stock."